-There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations.
-Good
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
+Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this.

-- Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - The percentage of women aged 25-64 whose notes record that a cervical screening test had been performed in the preceding 5 years was 87% compared to a clinical commissioning group average of 82% and England average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.
+- In the last five years 81% of patients had received cervical screening compared to the clinical commissioning group (CCG) average of 84% and national average of 82%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice maintained a register of Looked after Children and Children in Care - We saw positive examples of joint working with midwives, health visitors and school nurses.